Moving into an Apartment

 Some leases provide that the tenant is responsible to pay for utilities.
 If the unit is in a building with multiple units, but only one meter, the landlord must have a fair and equitable method for dividing the utility costs, and must include this information in the lease.

-As winter approaches, a landlord must alert all tenants who pay for gas or electrical charges about the availability of energy assistance by September 30.
+As winter approaches, a landlord of a single-metered building must alert all tenants who pay for gas or electrical charges about the availability of energy assistance by September 30.
 The Cold Weather Rule affords tenants some protection from having their State-regulated utilities shut off between October 15 and April 15 if they are unable to pay.
 If you have questions about this rule, you may contact the Public Utilities Commission at: (651) 296-0406 or (800) 657-3782.

 Under Minnesota law, the landlord is responsible to make sure that the rental unit is: